sgmurphy/wordpress-plugins/ultimate-addons-for-contact-form-7/readme.txt

 = Contact Form 7 Dynamic Text Extension  =

 Our [Dynamic text Contact Form 7](https://cf7addons.com/preview/contact-form-7-dynamic-text-extension/) Addon helps you to Get dynamic value from current URL, blog info, current post info, current user info, and custom fields and add it automatically on Contact Form 7 Text Field.
 This can also be used in hidden field values.
-Some examples might include: Dynamically populate Contact form 7 input fields with current user info when logged in Wordpress website, Auto-filling a URL, Auto-filling a Post ID, title, or slug, Pre-populating a Product Number, post info, user info, custom fields and Any value you can write a shortcode for.
+Some examples might include: Dynamically populate Contact Form 7 input fields with current user info when logged in to the WordPress website, Auto-filling a URL, Auto-filling a Post ID, title, or slug, Pre-populating a Product Number, post info, user info, custom fields and Any value you can write a shortcode for.

 = Contact Form 7 Hidden Field  =